-This document contains information essential to the administration of Art in Action, an OSPI-developed arts performance assessment for dance (High School Proficient).
+This document contains information essential to the administration of Poetry and Performance, an OSPI-developed arts performance assessment for dance (High School Proficient).
 Prior to administration of this assessment, all students should have received instruction in the skills and concepts being assessed.
 Please read this information carefully before administering the performance assessment.